lucy-kim/vertical-integration/README.md

   - Import hospital-month-condition-PAC provider level referral data separately for HHA and SNF
   - HHA data available for 2010/7 - 2016/6 except 2012/6 (just not avail.)
   - SNF data available for 2008/1 - 2016/6 except 2012/6 (just not avail.)
-4. `crindex_admit_DRG_chm.do`
-  - Create hospital-FY-condition-DRG level index admissions data
-  - available for 2008/1 -  2016/6 except 2012/6 (just not avail.)
-5. `crinpat_pmt_hosp_fy_drg.do`
-  - Create hospital-FY-condition level data on Medicare inpatient payment by combining the DRG-level counts from our internal Medicare data with the public DRG-level average payment payment data from CMS
 6. `hospcr.sh` in `costreport_hosp` directory
   - Get hospital characteristics and total patient revenues for each FY from CMS Cost Report data
 7. `crhosp_chars_cr.do`